sophiehoogeveen/educatehacks/README.md

-# edtech
+# EducateHacks
-a github for the educatehacks hackathon
+A GitHub repo for the EducateHacks hackathon